DNAstack/wdl-ci/README.md

 Tests can be selected and applied to input sets by including the `${test_name}` as part of the `workflows.${workflow}.tasks.${task}.tests.[],test_tasks` array.
 For example, to run the `compare` test, which compares various output types, the `test_tasks` section should be set to `["compare"]`.
 Additional test tasks may be added for the same input set by adding test names to the `test_tasks` array for that set of inputs.

+## Array comparison

+Note that at present, testing array-type outputs needs to use a test task that iterates over items in the array.
+At some point it may be possible to scatter over array outputs and use single-input versions of tasks, but at present two separate tests must be made for each test type in order to compare both non-array and array-based outputs.

 # Commands